FStarLang/fstar-vscode-assistant/README.md

 In VSCode, click on extensions menu on the right, and then choose "Install from VSIX"

+You need to have fstar.exe in your path, built from the nik_fstar-vscode-assistant branch of F*

 ## Running it in development mode

 - Run `npm install` in this folder.
 This installs all necessary npm